paoferminb/QA-Portfolio/Test_Plan/Test_Strategy.md

 ## 1. Introduction & Scope

 The platform under test is a web-based e-commerce application that allows users to browse products, manage a cart, place orders, and manage their account.
-The QA scope covers the full purchase funnel — from product discovery to order confirmation — as well as account management and API integrations.
+The QA scope covers the full purchase funnel from product discovery to order confirmation, as well as account management and API integrations.

 ### In Scope
 - Product catalog: search, filters, product detail pages